Skip to main content

 Using the site audit tool as part of your estimating and inspection processes can improve customer satisfaction after a service has been completed.

 When account managers take notes on a property after services have been performed, they can score the factors related to the service or overall property.
-Then. they can add comments about the quality of the property.
+Then, they can add comments about the quality of the property.

-For example, an account manager spotting a weedy landscape bed could give it a poor score, take a picture, and turn it into an internal “issue” for the production team to fix.
-They can also communicate the issue to the clients to let them know it’s been identified and is being addressed.
+For example, in the green industry, an account manager spotting a weedy landscape bed could give it a poor score, take a picture, and turn it into an internal “issue” for the production team to fix.
+This can also be the case in the clean industry: a janitorial supervisor catches the 2nd floor lobby’s trash cans were not emptied during the last visit, gives a category a poor score, takes a picture, and turns it into an internal issue for the production team to fix.

 💡 It’s also a good practice to invite customers to join you for occasional inspections so they’re able to see the care you put into proactively ensuring excellent service.
 Since you can have multiple Site Audits you can build in Aspire, you could choose to walk through a more in-depth version when you’re with a client, even if you don’t always need to review such granular detail for your own quality control process.